axelobrikat/template_python_project/README.md

 # Template: Python Project
-A template which can be used for new Python projects.
+A template which can be used for new Python projects which includes:
+  - project structure
+  - test stucture using pytest and coverage
+  - configured logging, cli input args parsing and exception handling
+  - .gitignore
+  - LICENSE
+  - README.md
+  - requirements.txt

 ## Project Info